jdeolive/geotools-old/docs/web/documentation.rst

 Examples
 --------

-Visit the :ref:`examples` section for tutorial notes and source code that illustrate some of the common uses of GeoTools.
+Visit the `examples <http://geotools.org/userguide/examples>`_ section for tutorial notes and source code that illustrate some of the common uses of GeoTools.

 Reference